yjie2366/dtf-docs/docs/source/app.rst

 Step One: Prepare a configuration file
 --------------------------------------
-User should prepare a configuration file to provide the basic information about the workflow to the DTF library and switch on/off DTF functionalities by key-value pairs.
+User should prepare a configuration file in INI file format to describe the basic information about the workflow to the DTF library and switch on/off DTF functionalities by key-value pairs.
 Figure :numref:`config_file` gives a simple example of a configuration file.